craftsys/msg91-laravel/README.md

 # Laravel service provider for Msg91

-_This library requires a minimum PHP version of 7.1_

 This is a **[laravel](https://laravel.com) service provider** for [Msg91 APIs](https://docs.msg91.com/collection/msg91-api-integration/5/pages/139).
 It wraps the [msg91-php][client] client and provides the same functionality for Laravel applications by exposing a Service Provider and Facade.

 > **NOTE**: The project is under active development and so, some apis are subjected to change before of `v1.0.0` release.